rotdrop/nextcloud-app-dokuwiki/README.md

 passphrase or other credentials readily available) and log into the DokuWiki instance by means of their xmlrpc protocol.
 The cookies returned by the DokuWiki instance are then simply forwarded the web-browser of the user.
-Not password information is stored on the host.
+No password information is stored on the host.
 So this should be as secure or insecure as DokuWiki behaves itself.